CLASSES

 1 to 12 Credit Hours, 1 to 12 Lecture hours

-PST 4699 - Undergraduate Research
+PHIL 4699 - Undergraduate Research

 Independent research conducted under the guidance of a faculty member.